 Those who have NOT prior service must meet the following requirements for joining the National Guard:

 Citizenship requirements: To enlist, you must be a U.S. citizen or a resident alien (permanent resident) OR be nationalized to be a Reserve or National Guard officer.

 Age requirements differ between branches of service, but in general, you must be between the ages of 17-35 with no prior service (NPS).
 The Guard experimented with raising the age to 42 but reverted to the lower age in 2011.
 Note: Seventeen-year-olds need parental consent.
-Or between the ages of 17 and 59 for those with prior service (PS) and are able to complete 20 years of creditable service for retirement by age 60.
+Or between the ages of 17 and 59 for those with prior service (PS) and can complete 20 years of creditable service for retirement by age 60.

 Be at least a junior in high school, or hold a high school diploma or a GED certificate